knees4bees/whats-cookin/README.md

 ---
 ## Future Iterations

-* Finish building out the User.js class and test --> cookMeal() method
+* Finish building out the `User.js` class and test --> `cookMeal()` method
-* Implement the cookMeal method on the UI --> bcreate a button element and corresponding functionality to remove used ingredients from a user's pantry when meal is cooked
+* Implement the `cookMeal` method on the UI --> bcreate a button element and corresponding functionality to remove used ingredients from a user's pantry when meal is cooked
 * Create `back` button to enhance user experience on the app
 * Make the featured recipes on the bottom of the landing page clickable
 * Add instruction to use command-click for selecting multiple items from dropdown
-* Make DOM interactions persist page refresh via localStorage
+* Make DOM interactions persist page refresh via local storage
 * Wrap recipe name for featured recipes on landing view
 * Add ingredient icons or pictures